Community Refugee Integration and Settlement Program (CRISP)

-The Australian Government’s cost-effective Community Refugee Integration and Settlement Pilot (CRISP) will become a permanent feature of Australia’s humanitarian program in July 2026.
+After a successful pilot, the Community Refugee Integration and Settlement Program (CRISP) is now a permanent part of Australia’s humanitarian program.

 CRISP operates as a dedicated settlement pathway for refugees who: